HL7/fhir-pdmp/input/pagecontent/cds-smart.md

 The PDMP Responder must receive the same patient and authorized provider information when called using CDS Hooks or SMART App Launch as when the provider system submits a request using the pdmp-history operation--to support its authorization and processing requirements.

-When submitting a CDS Hooks request or launching an SMART app, the provider system **SHALL** include the [request Parameters resource](StructureDefinition-pdmp-parameters-request.html) to provide needed context:
+When submitting a CDS Hooks request or launching an SMART app, the provider system **MAY** include the [request Parameters resource](StructureDefinition-pdmp-parameters-request.html) to provide needed context:
 - as prefetch data in a CDS Hooks request
 - in the appContext launch parameter in a SMART app launch.